-- Beneficially owns less than 1% of our outstanding ordinary shares. - For each person and group included in this column, percentage ownership is calculated by dividing the number of ordinary shares beneficially owned by such person or group, including shares that such person or group has the right to acquire within 60 days after the date of this annual report, by the sum of (i) 24,966,591 which is the total number of ordinary shares outstanding as of the date of this annual report, and (ii) the number of ordinary shares that such person or group has the right to acquire within 60 days after the date of this annual report. - (1) Consists of 9,666,667 ordinary shares held by Four Season Education Holdings Limited and 620,652 ordinary shares held in the form of ADSs purchased on the open market.
+- \ Beneficially owns less than 1% of our outstanding shares. - \\ For each person and group included in this column, percentage ownership is calculated by dividing the number of ordinary shares beneficially owned by such person or group, including shares that such person or group has the right to acquire within 60 days after the date of this annual report, by the sum of (i) 24,836,836 which is the total number of ordinary shares outstanding as of the date of this annual report, excluding 129,755 ordinary shares represented by the ADSs repurchased by the Company, and (ii) the number of ordinary shares that such person or group has the right to acquire within 60 days after the date of this annual report. - (1) Consists of 9,791,667 ordinary shares held by Four Season Education Holdings Limited and 370,456 ordinary shares held in the form of ADSs, and the shares beneficially held by Mr. Tian also includes 83,333 ordinary shares underlying options vested within 60 days after the date of this annual report held by Mr. Peiqing Tian.
 Four Season Education Holdings Limited, a British Virgin Islands company, is wholly-owned by Mr. Peiqing Tian.
-Mr. Peiqing Tian's business address is 5th Floor, Building C Jin'an 610, No. 610 Hengfeng Road, Jing'an District, Shanghai 200070, PRC. - (2) Consists of 272,222 ordinary shares held by Harvest Consulting Holding Limited, a British Virgin Islands company and 100,000 ordinary shares underlying options vested within 60 days after the date of this annual report held by Ms. Yi Zuo.
+Mr. Peiqing Tian's business address is 5th Floor, Building C Jin'an 610, No. 610 Hengfeng Road, Jing'an District, Shanghai 200070, PRC. - (2) Consists of 272,222 ordinary shares held by Harvest Consulting Holding Limited, a British Virgin Islands company and 275,127 ordinary shares underlying options vested within 60 days after the date of this annual report held by Ms. Yi Zuo.
 Ms. Yi Zuo is the sole shareholder of Harvest Consulting Holding Limited.
 Ms. Yi Zuo's business address is 5th Floor, Building C Jin'an 610, No. 610 Hengfeng Road, Jing'an District, Shanghai 200070, PRC. - (3) Consists of 3,133,333 ordinary shares held by Chengwei Capital HK Limited, a company incorporated in Hong Kong.
 Chengwei Capital HK Limited is wholly-owned by Chengwei Evergreen Capital, LP, whose general partner is Chengwei Evergreen Management, LLC.
 Chengwei Evergreen Capital, LP is 99% economically owned by institutional LPs whose beneficial owners are not controlling persons and are not natural persons.
 Chengwei Evergreen Management, LLC has 1% economic ownership of Chengwei Evergreen Capital, LP and EXL Holdings, LLC has 100% controlling voting power of Chengwei Evergreen Management, LLC.
 Eric Xun Li has 100% controlling voting power of EXL Holdings, LLC.
-The address of Chengwei Capital HK Limited is 18th Floor, Edinburgh Tower, The Landmark, 15 Queen's Road Central, Hong Kong. - (4) Consists of 1,638,889 ordinary shares Crimson Capital Partners III, L.P. holds directly and 444,444 ordinary shares in the form of 888,888 ADSs Crimson Capital Partners III, L.P. holds through Sandhill Investment Holding Limited, a wholly-owned entity of Crimson Capital Partners III, L.P.
+The address of Chengwei Capital HK Limited is 18th Floor, Edinburgh Tower, The Landmark, 15 Queen's Road Central, Hong Kong. - (4) Consists of 2,100,000 ordinary shares held by Banya Holding Limited, a British Virgin Islands company.
+Ms. Jun Guo is the sole shareholder of Banya Holding Limited.
+Ms. Jun Guo's business address is 14th Floor, Zi'an Building, No. 309 Yuyuan Road, Jing'an District, Shanghai 200040, China - (5) Consists of 2,083,333 ordinary shares Crimson Capital Partners III, L.P. holds, including 444,444 ordinary shares in the form of 888,888 ADSs Crimson Capital Partners III, L.P. holds through Sandhill Investment Holding Limited, a wholly-owned entity of Crimson Capital Partners III, L.P.
 The natural person ultimately controlling Crimson Capital Partners III, L.P. is John-Paul Ho.
 The address of Crimson Capital Partners III, L.P. is c/o Walkers SPV Limited, P.O.
-Box 908GT, Grand Cayman, Cayman Islands. - (5) Consists of 2,100,000 ordinary shares held by Banya Holding Limited, a British Virgin Islands company.
-Ms. Jun Guo is the sole shareholder of Banya Holding Limited.
-Ms. Jun Guo's business address is 14th Floor, Zi'an Building, No. 309 Yuyuan Road, Jing'an District, Shanghai 200040, China
+Box 908GT, Grand Cayman, Cayman Islands.